Rw1942/rallyflare/README.md

 2.  **Attachments**
     - Supports: PDFs, Word files, Images, Excel, Audio (optional), HTML
-    - Each attachment is uploaded to R2 and streamed to GPT-5.1.
+    - Each attachment is uploaded to R2 for storage.
+    - Attachments are uploaded to OpenAI Files API and referenced in the Responses API call.
+    - Inline images are preserved in text context; non-inline attachments are listed for AI visibility.

 3.  **Thread Persistence**
     - Message-ID and In-Reply-To preserved